open-telemetry/semantic-conventions/docs/otel/export-metrics.md

 **Status**: [Experimental][DocumentStatus]

-This document describes instruments and attributes for OpenTelemetry collection-level metrics.
+This document describes instruments and attributes for OpenTelemetry export-level metrics.
 Consider the [general metric semantic conventions](README.md#general-metric-semantic-conventions) when creating instruments not explicitly defined in the specification.